-Southern Ohio Veterans Memorial Highway - Portsmouth to Lucasville, Scioto County, Ohio
+Southern Ohio Veterans Memorial Highway (Portsmouth Bypass) - Portsmouth to Lucasville, Scioto County, Ohio

-The Southern Ohio Veterans Memorial Highway is a 16-mile, four-lane, limited access highway providing motorists with an alternative route around the city of Portsmouth in South Central Ohio, saving 10 miles of travel and up to 16 minutes per trip.
+The Southern Ohio Veterans Memorial Highway (Portsmouth Bypass) is a 16-mile, four-lane, limited access highway providing motorists with an alternative route around the city of Portsmouth in South Central Ohio, saving 10 miles of travel and up to 16 minutes per trip.
 The project is Ohio's first DBFOM availability payment concession and has benefited from TIFIA and PAB financing, as well as Appalachian Development Highway System funds.

 Teodoro Moscoso Bridge - San Juan to Carolina, Puerto Rico

-The Teodoro Moscoso Bridge spans the San José Lagoon, running from San Juan to Carolina.
-It was constructed in 1994 as a design, build, operate, and maintain P3 project.
-The bridge is tolled, and at its opening featured an electronic tolling system capable of accepting, cash, credit cards, and electronic tag system.
+The Teodoro Moscoso Bridge spans the San José Lagoon, running from San Juan to Carolina in Puerto Rico.
+The toll bridge was constructed in 1994 as a design, build, operate, and maintain P3 project.
+The bridge is the first U.S. greenfield P3 project in the transportation sector.

-Phase 2 of a 15-mile reconstruction and expansion of U.S. 36, a four-lane divided highway connecting Denver and Boulder, extends the 10-mile Phase I project five miles further northwest to Boulder.
-The corridor is being reconstructed and augmented with a single HOT lane in each direction.
-The project also includes the reconstruction or rehabilitation of three bridges, accommodations for bus rapid transit, provision for ITS, improvements to a commuter rail station, and a bikeway.
-Phase 2 is being delivered as a DBFOM P3.
-In addition to the Phase 2 construction, the concessionaire will operate and maintain the entire U.S. 36 HOT lane corridor as well as the existing I-25 Express Lanes that start at its southern terminus.
+Phase 2 of a 15-mile reconstruction and expansion of US 36, a four-lane divided highway connecting Denver and Boulder, extends the 10-mile Phase 1 project five miles further northwest to Boulder.
+The corridor was reconstructed and augmented with a single HOT lane in each direction.
+The project also included the reconstruction or rehabilitation of three bridges, accommodations for bus rapid transit, provision for ITS, improvements to a commuter rail station, and a bikeway.
+Phase 2 has been delivered as a DBFOM P3.
+In addition to the Phase 2 construction, the concessionaire will operate and maintain the entire US 36 Express Lanes corridor as well as the existing I-25 Express Lanes, which connect at its southern terminus.